 Jordan is a conservative muslim country.
 I don’t suggest women should wear shorts, tank tops or any low cut clothing.
 You will see plenty of tourists doing it, but I do not consider them to be respectful travelers.
 I have a what to pack for Jordan guide here.

 Safety in Jordan

 I am constantly asked if Jordan is safe.
-It’s neighbours have ongoing conflicts, but these do not spill over the borders.
-I feel completely safe traveling as a women with two kids in the Middle East and fell in love with the hospitality of the Jordanian people.
+Its neighbors have ongoing conflicts, but these do not spill over the borders.
+I feel completely safe traveling as a woman with two kids in the Middle East and fell in love with the hospitality of the Jordanian people.
 You can read more about my experiences on safety in Jordan in 2019 here.

 Wondering what to expect at the Dead Sea?
 Read this post Dos and Donts at the Dead Sea.